hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   uint64 round = 2;

   /**
+   * A signature from the prior ledger key.<br/>
-   * The signature of the previous ledger private key on the new ledger id.
-May be null.
+   * This signature is the _previous_ ledger ID signing _this_ ledger ID.
+   * <p>
+   * This value MAY be unset, if there is no prior ledger ID.<br/>
+   * This value SHOULD be set if a prior ledger ID exists
+   * to generate the signature.
    */
   bytes ledger_signature = 3;